JakeEvans6179/Motion_detection/README.md

 Allows us to undistort image and find the true angle of any pixel within the frame and sending the angles to a servo to aim and "fire" a laser pointer at source of movement
 Currently attempting to make it work assuming a fixed distance (2m), if we want to accurately aim at different distances need to determine the distance from camera using triangulation (2 cameras).

+*new* - treat system as a black box, we use the camera matrix and distortion values to undistort the image and run a sweep of laser from left to right mapping our x and y pan and tilt values to servo values
+Then we can run linear regression to let the program figure out the offset.
+Since we have undistorted the image the relationship will be a straight line y = w_1*x + b - and can recalibrate when we want to track at another fixed distance.

+If we wanted to treat the whole system as a black box we could map the screen pixels to servo angles directly, however this would result in a more complex regression equation
+Since there is a fisheye effect with the camera the regression equation will be polynomial (either 2nd order or 3rd order)

 use the board in this repo for calibration - set size to [CHESSBOARD_SIZE = (8, 6)]
 set resolution to camera resolution and calibrate